3 Questions to Ask When Buying a New Garage Door

 We’ve already talked about security, but it’s often the upkeep and maintenance that falls by the wayside.
 Even if you select a low-maintenance garage door, such as a steel or fibreglass option, it’s important to ensure that the door track remains clean and free from dirt, grease to ensure smooth operation.

 You’ll also need to make sure that you keep all mechanisms well-lubricated.
-If you’re starting to experience some squeaking when opening and closing your garage door, simply spray the mechanisms with some WD-40.
+Are you hearing squeaking when opening and closing your garage door?
+Simply spray the mechanisms with some WD-40.

-Remember, if you opt for a wooden garage door, its best practice to clean it regularly and re-stain the wood every year or so.
+Remember, if you opt for a wooden garage door, it is best practice to clean it regularly.
+You should also re-stain the wood every year or so.